pnpm/pnpm/.changeset/slimy-geese-knock.md

 ---
 "@pnpm/exportable-manifest": minor
+"pnpm": patch
 ---

-feat: handle workspace protocol with any semver range specifier. fixes #7578
+Handle workspace protocol with any semver range specifier, when used in peer dependencies [#7578](https://github.com/pnpm/pnpm/issues/7578).